antronerds/r2-tutorials/original/R2Tutorials.md

     settings**](Image:Image:Kmeans_clustersettings.png)
-3. Dependending on the size of your dataset or geneset you can enlarge of minimize your K-means plot by adapting te size of the retangles at heatmap option. click ‘next’
+3. Dependending on the size of your dataset or geneset you can enlarge of minimize your K-means plot by adapting te size of the retangles at heatmap option. click ï¿½nextï¿½

 +--------------------------------------------------------------------------+
 | [![](_static/images/R2d2_logo.png)](Image:Image |